 The library subscribes to the Library Bill of Rights, the Freedom to Read Statement and supportive documents of the American Library Association.
-The appendix of this policy statement contains copies of these documents.
+Copies of these documents are available upon request.

 Because the library is meant to be a quiet place for reading and study we will not allow: